Timwi/KtaneSouvenir/documentation.md

 - you are not using an `AnswerGenerator`
 - you are not using sprite answers.

-`AnswerType Type` — Used to specify a different answer type (grids or sprites) or font.
+`AnswerType Type` — Used to specify a different answer type: grids, sprites, font, or audio.
 See the definition of `Souvenir.AnswerType` for information on what to specify.

 `bool UsesQuestionSprite` — A "question sprite" is an image that shows up with the question.
 See the *Coloured Cubes* question for an example of this.